Archived News/Activities

 locality) when he was four years old in 1823.
 John Byford checks out the house, as promised: The plaque is in the front garden of number 26 (one of a pair of houses).
 I walked past the house earlier this afternoon; the plaque is quite near the road but you'd miss it if you didn't know it was there.
 It is an old version of the plaque, i.e. it's not blue. |

-According to an obituary published in the paper's January 27 issue, Arthur Laurence Reed was born in Norwood, South London, on February 17, 1928, and was educated at John Ruskin School.
+Regular readers of The Times of London will be familiar with the name Arthur Reed, who for many years served as the newspaper's air correspondent.
+He covered the start of the jet age, which led to mass air travel, and the introduction of the supersonic Concorde, shown right, into service.
+According to an obituary published in the paper's 27 January issue, Arthur Laurence Reed was born in Norwood, South London, on 17 February, 1928, and was educated at John Ruskin School.
 "He was 17," the obituary continues, "and the war was not quite ended, when he applied for a job on the Surrey Times at Guildford.
 When he replied 'Yes' to the question 'Can you ride a bike?' his career as a journalist began.
 It was interrupted by two years’ National Service in the RAF as a radio operator.
 After spells on the Portsmouth Evening News and two years with the Press Association reporting from the House of Commons, he joined The Times as a reporter in 1961."
 "Reed was appointed air correspondent in 1967 at a time of intense rivalry and development in aviation, accompanied by much Government hostility.
 The goodwill of the British air correspondents was eagerly sought by the world’s airlines and plane makers, for they were a long-lived group, whereas aviation ministers averaged less than three years.
 "What the senior correspondents such as Reed wrote about civil aviation prospects and the qualities of rival British, American and French civil and military aircraft had much influence on government decisions.
 Lord Marshall of Knightsbridge, until recently the chairman of British Airways, said of him: 'Any report or commentary appearing under Arthur’s name, most notably in The Times, was compelling and instructive reading for all of us in the industry.
 He has earned an honoured place in the history of modern aviation.'
 "Reed was not impressed by the anti-Concorde attitude of some of his rival air correspondents.
 He believed it was aviation’s logical task to seek to provide ever faster travel.
-His enthusiastic description of Concorde’s first passenger flight to Bahrain on January 21, 1976, was the lead story.
+His enthusiastic description of Concorde’s first passenger flight to Bahrain on 21 January, 1976, was the lead story.
 He enjoyed recording that Pan American and TWA, who had shortly before led the stampede of 14 airlines to cancel their 70 Concorde orders, had their subsonic jumbo jets’ takeoffs delayed by Concorde’s ceremonial departure.

 "Five months later he was